aryan25bai10560/aryan.25bai10560-Digital-Literacy-Project/README.md

 ---

 ##  Introduction
-This Digital Literacy Portfolio showcases the work completed across five modules aimed at building essential digital skills.
-These include creating visual content, developing a professional online presence, practicing coding, improving communication skills, and understanding cyber safety.
+This Digital Literacy Portfolio showcases different five taks completed aimed at building essential digital literacy skills.
+These include creating visual content, developing a professional online skills, practicing coding, improving communication skills, and understanding cyber security and its safety.

 The portfolio focuses on practical learning and real-world applications, ensuring readiness to both use and promote digital tools effectively.